danny-y-yang/notes/README.md

       * [Techniques for Implementation](#techniques-for-implementation)

 # Introduction
-Learning a programming language is analogous to learning a real language: you must understand the:
+Learning a programming language is analogous to learning a real language, you must understand the:
 1. Grammar (how the language is structured)
    - Is the programming language algorithmic, functional, or object oriented?
 2. Vocabulary (how to name things you want to talk about):
    - What data structures, operations, and facilities are provided by standard libraries?
 3. Usage (how to communicate common ideas naturally and effectively):
    - Customary and effective ways to structure your code

 ## Vocabulary
 ### Imperative